browserengineering/book/book/accessibility.md

 challenges we must overcome.

-First, web pages contain visual hints besides text that we need to reproduce for screen-reader users.
-For example, when focus is on an `<input>` or `<button>` element, the screen-reader needs to say so, since these users won't see the light blue or orange background.
+First, web pages contain visual hints besides text that we need to reproduce for screen reader users.
+For example, when focus is on an `<input>` or `<button>` element, the screen reader needs to say so, since these users won't see the light blue or orange background.

-And second, when listening to a screen-reader, the user must be able to direct the browser to the part of the page that interests them.[^fast] For example, the user might want to skip headers and navigation menus, or even skip most of the page until they get to a paragraph of interest.
-But once they've reached the part of the page of interest to them, they may want it read to them, and if some sentence or phrase is particularly complex, they may want the screen-reader to re-read it.
+And second, when listening to a screen reader, the user must be able to direct the browser to the part of the page that interests them.[^fast] For example, the user might want to skip headers and navigation menus, or even skip most of the page until they get to a paragraph of interest.
+But once they've reached the part of the page of interest to them, they may want it read to them, and if some sentence or phrase is particularly complex, they may want the screen reader to re-read it.

-You can see an example[^imagine] of screen-reader navigation in this talk, specifically the segment from 2:36--3:54:[^whole-talk]
+You can see an example[^imagine] of screen reader navigation in this talk, specifically the segment from 2:36--3:54:[^whole-talk]

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/qi0tY60Hd6M?start=159" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>